robertominini/Convolutional-Neural-Networks-applied-to-Face-Mask-Detection-and-People-Counting/README.md

 ![image](https://user-images.githubusercontent.com/60971557/120809336-3b6a3500-c54a-11eb-9f1f-2914ac30344a.png)

-## How to see how the models work with a webcam
+## How make live predictions with a webcam

 Just open detect_webcam, connect a webcam to your computer and run the code.